polydawn/reach/README.md

 Other things that deserve a mention in docs
 -------------------------------------------

-Stellar development is in a rapid iteration phase and PRs for documentation are more than welcome :)
+Reach development is in a rapid iteration phase and PRs for documentation are more than welcome :)

 - workspaces
 - ingests -- git and pack and how to use them (well)